michellethemaker/js_weatherforecast/README.md

 # js_weatherforecast
-uses temperature forecast from data.gov's API
+uses both temperature and weather forecast from data.gov's API

 Picking up javascript, as such I made a little weather forecast application.
 Modified from automated branch.
 This branch is for learning Node JS.